jamespro/timeleft/README.md

       * Does it save the start time?
       * Have a reset button to set start time to current time?
 * Break up the block into hours visually. (maybe quarter-hours also?)
+* What happens when time left goes negative?
+Should stop counting, but a bug happened when time left is negative (cannot divide by negative)
+  * OR?? should it count up, and be adding to "overtime"?
+Or subtract from "overtime"?
+We currently don't show "overtime" so I would need to design for that.

 ## Plan
 * v1: display as countdown timer